nadhirahanwar/myApp/README.md

 * Retrieves the user from the session.
 * Generates a new 6-digit code.
 * Updates the expiration timestamp (10 minutes).
-* Sends the code via `Mail::raw(...)`.
-* Displays a status message confirming the new code was sent.

 #### 4. **Login Route Throttling**